 Vejer de la Frontera was declared a site of great historic and artistic interest in 1976 and in 2013 was voted by Trip Advisor and Viajar magazine as the 2nd most beautiful village in Spain?

-The first thing a traveler should do upon arriving in Vejer is to wander around and explore the maze of narrow streets and squares that make up the old medieval town.
+The first thing a traveller should do upon arriving in Vejer is to wander around and explore the maze of narrow winding streets and squares that make up the old medieval town.
 In some places you can still see the fortress walls that were carefully constructed by the Muslims in the eleventh century.
 As the streets zigzag up and down, it is easy to lose your way, but don’t worry – there is always someone there to help you out.

 you will find the coastline around Vejer to be a wonderful place to spend time after class and during the weekends.